Jesuit Missions amongst the Huron

 Between 1634 and 1655, the Jesuits established a home and a settlement in New France along the Saint Lawrence River.
-They soon moved deeper into the colony’s territory in order to live with and convert the local Huron population.
+They soon moved deeper into the colony’s territory in order to live with and convert the local Wendat (Huron) population.
 During this time, however, their missionary efforts were fraught with disappointment and frustration.
 In other colonies, such as in Latin America, the Jesuit missions had found a more eager and receptive audience to Christianity, the result of a chaotic atmosphere of violence and conquest.
 But in New France, where French authority and coercive powers did not extend far and where French settlement was sparse, the Jesuits found conversion far more difficult.
-Nevertheless, the French missionary settlements were integral to maintaining political, economic, and military ties with the Huron and other native peoples in the region.
+Nevertheless, the French missionary settlements were integral to maintaining political, economic, and military ties with the Wendat and other native peoples in the region.
 The contact between the two had important consequences in lifestyle, social and cultural attitudes, as well as in spiritual practice.
-The French Jesuits and Huron found they had to negotiate their religious, social, and cultural differences in order to accommodate one another.
+The French Jesuits and Wendat found they had to negotiate their religious, social, and cultural differences in order to accommodate one another.

-The Huron lived modest lives, but nevertheless, before their encounter "with the French, the Huron knew of no culture that they had reason to believe was materially more successful than their own."
-The Huron traded with the French and other tribes for food, European tools, and other supplies, which proved to be crucial to their survival.
-But the Huron mainly practiced a form of sedentary agriculture, which appealed to the French, who believed that cultivating the land and making it productive was a sign of civilization.
-The Huron women worked primarily with crops, such as maize, which they planted, tended and harvested.
+The Wendat lived modest lives, but nevertheless, before their encounter "with the French, the Huron knew of no culture that they had reason to believe was materially more successful than their own."
+The Wendat traded with the French and other tribes for food, European tools, and other supplies, which proved to be crucial to their survival.
+But the Wendat mainly practiced a form of sedentary agriculture, which appealed to the French, who believed that cultivating the land and making it productive was a sign of civilization.
+The Wendat women worked primarily with crops, such as maize, which they planted, tended and harvested.
 Entire villages would relocate once the fertile soil in a certain area was depleted after several seasons of use.
 Women also gathered plants and berries, cooked, and made clothing and baskets.
 Women did not participate in the autumn hunts, however.
 Men cleared the fields, hunted deer, fished, and erected their multi-family longhouses.
 Men were also responsible for the defense of the village and would fight during wartime.
-For instance, the Iroquois and the Huron fought many times amongst themselves.
-Revenge was the major reason Huron went to war, but the decision to resort to violence was made only after lengthy discussion.
+For instance, the Haudenosaunee and the Wendat fought many times amongst themselves.
+Revenge was the major reason Wendat went to war, but the decision to resort to violence was made only after lengthy discussion.